theophilusx/yorick/README.md

 ### Component Contents<a id="sec-1-3-6"></a>

-In most cases, a component is really just a wrapper around other components or HTML elements.
+In most cases, a component is really just a wrapper around other components or Hiccup markup.
 An element can be as simple as just a string or as complex as a nested HTML table.
 In most cases, the components provided by *Yorick* only accept a single value for the *body* argument of the component.
 However, sometimes you might want to provide multiple values.
 To enable passing multiple values into a component, it is necessary to wrap it in either an explicit `:div` element or you can use the handy `:<>` shortcut.
 This is also a requirement of `React` - the value passed into a `React` component must be either a vector or a function which returns a vector.
 You cannot just pass in a nested vector, so something like

 ```clojurescript
 [field [[button "Save"]